AlGepe/OmniSnippets_JS/docs/stdCustomJS/hideShowVS.rst

         {"name": "Enter your own", "uid": "0", "values": {}}, ];

 As you can see, the only necessary steps are to create a new entry with a different ``uid`` and no values attached.
-This last part is crucial since allows the user to input any number anywhere without the selection in the vlaue setter changing.
+This last part is crucial since **allows the user to input any number anywhere** without the selection in the value setter changing.

 .. note::
-    Once again we have used the trick of defining the special behaviour under ``uid = 0`` so that the condition inside the ``if`` on line *10* is as simple as possible.:w
+    Once again we have used the trick of defining the special behaviour under ``uid = 0`` so that the condition inside the ``if`` on line *10* is as simple as possible.

-Because the custom option has no values assigned to it and the actual variables are no shown unless the user selects ``Enter your own`` we are guaranteed that the value setter will never fall into an undefined ``uid``.
+Because the custom option has **no values assigned** to it and the actual variables are no shown unless the user selects ``Enter your own`` we are guaranteed that the value setter will never fall into an undefined ``uid``.

 .. rubric:: Footnotes